opcoder0/the-rust-book/ch11/README.md

 ---- tests::should_panic_wrong_expected_message stdout ----
 thread 'tests::should_panic_wrong_expected_message' panicked at 'value should be more than 1', src/lib.rs:8:13
 note: panic did not contain expected string
-      panic message: `"value should be more than 1"`, expected substring: `"value cannot be zero"`
+      panic message: `"value should be equal to or greater than 1"`, expected substring: `"value cannot be zero"`
 ```